Cybersecurity Maturity Model Certification: Model

 Upcoming guidance has been promised from the CMMC office to help set expectations for companies in the Defense Industrial Base as to what level accreditation should be sought, depending on their role as a prime or sub on various contracts.

-Additional information can be found on the official FAQ.

 History

 In 2002 the Federal Information Security Management Act required each federal agency in the United States to develop, document, and implement an agency-wide program to provide information security for the information and information systems.

 In 2002 Cybersecurity Research and Development Act authorized appropriations to the National Science Foundation (NSF) and to the Secretary of Commerce for the National Institute of Standards and Technology (NIST) to establish new programs, and to increase funding for certain current programs, for computer and network security (CNS) research and development and CNS research fellowships.
 This led to the development of security requirements in the Cybersecurity Maturity Model Certification framework.

-In 2003 FISMA Project, Now the Risk Management Project, launched and published requirements such as FIPS 199, FIPS 200, and NIST Special Publications 800–53, 800–59, and 800–6.Then NIST Special Publications 800–37, 800–39, 800–171, 800-53A.
+In 2003 FISMA Project, Now the Risk Management Project, launched and published requirements such as FIPS 199, FIPS 200, and NIST Special Publications 800–53, 800–59, and 800–6.
+Then NIST Special Publications 800–37, 800–39, 800–171, 800-53A.

 In 2010 Executive Order 13556 – Controlled Unclassified Information rescinded a previous order and created a standard for labeling data across the government.

 In 2011 Defense Federal Acquisition Regulation Supplemental (DFARS) the proposed rule 7000 to enact requirements for safeguarding unclassified information specifically as it related to fundamental research got proposed in Case 2011-D039.

 In 2013 DFARS 252.204-7000 Rule goes into effect which required the protection of sensitive data on non-federal systems.

-In 2016 DFARS 7012 clause goes into in effect requiring all contract holders to self assess to meeting the security requirements of NIST-SP-800-171.
+In 2016 DFARS 7012 clause goes into in effect requiring all contract holders to self-assess to meeting the security requirements of NIST SP 800-171.

 In 2019 the Department of Defense announced the creation of the Cybersecurity Maturity Model Certification (CMMC) to transition from a mechanism of self-attestation of an organization's basic cyber hygiene which was used to govern the Defense Industrial Base.
-Since 2017 all defense contractors were required to self-assess and report their cybersecurity readiness against the NIST SP-800-171 standard.
+Since 2017 all defense contractors were required to self-assess and report their cybersecurity readiness against the NIST SP 800-171 standard.

 After a series of breaches in the supply chain, the Department of Defense working in partnership with industry created the CMMC model.

 In 2019 interim rule authorizing the inclusion of CMMC in procurement contracts, Defense Federal Acquisition Regulation Supplement (DFARS) 2019-D041, was published on September 29, 2020, with an effective date of November 30, 2020.

 On December 8, 2020, the CMMC Accreditation Board and the Department of Defense released an updated timeline that has the model fully implemented by September 2021.